anitab-org/mentorship-flutter/README.md

 ### Contact us

-Any query?
-Feel free to reach out to the maintainers and our community on [AnitaB.org Open Source Zulip](https://anitab-org.zulipchat.com/).
+In case of any query, feel free to reach out to the maintainers and our community on [AnitaB.org Open Source Zulip](https://anitab-org.zulipchat.com/).
 If you are interested in contributing to the mentorship system-flutter, we have a dedicated stream for this project [#mentorship-system](https://anitab-org.zulipchat.com/#narrow/stream/222534-mentorship-system/topic/Flutter), where you can ask your doubts and interact with our community.